khairul169/gfps/learn/01-project-setup.md

 ![shape_capsule](resources/shape_capsule.png?raw=true)

-Our shape is created, but it is not supposed to be.
+Our shapes are created, but it is not supposed to be.
 We will change its translation and rotation to transform it properly.

 ### Shape Transforms